-On the code 2.3 nature of the transaction will be reported goods for replacement under the warranty, which have not been returned to the supplier.
+On the nature of transaction code 2.3 will be reported goods for replacement in the warranty period, which have not been returned to the supplier.
 They will be reported to the Intrastat system at their market value, even if they are delivered free of charge or with a symbolic value.